How to survive if your Student Loan is late

 Waiting for money to appear in your bank account is never easy.
 Unfortunately, checking it every five minutes won't make your cash come any quicker.

 Maintenance Loans are there to help with your living costs.
-Not having these all-important pennies to live off can be extremely stressful, especially when students already students have to stump up an additional £582 every month to make ends meet.
+Not having these all-important pennies to live off can be extremely stressful, especially when many students already find their Maintenance Loan isn't big enough.

 So, what happens if Student Finance is late?
 Let's take a look at the reasons why your Student Loan hasn't arrived yet and how you can deal with it.